 To make this precise, we use a category called An object of this category is a finite-dimensional vector space over while a morphism from to denoted is a linear relation, meaning a linear subspace

-In particular, when a linear relation is just an arbitrary system of constant-coefficient linear ordinary differential equations relating input variables and output variables.
+In particular, when a linear relation from to is just an arbitrary system of constant-coefficient linear ordinary differential equations relating input variables and output variables.

 Since the direct sum is also the cartesian product of and a linear relation is indeed a relation in the usual sense, but with the property that if is related to and is related to then is related to whenever